IGPenguin/mobile-toolkit/README.md

 * App restart may be necessary on lower APIs

 ### aurl
-* `aurl "google.com"` Open link passed as an argument in web browser
+* `aurl "google.com"` Open link passed as an argument in web browser or corresponding application

 ### aanimationspeed
 * `aanimationspeed` set slow animation speed